Electronic waste recycling: State

-Many states have introduced legislation concerning recycling and reuse of computers or computer parts or other electronics.
+Many states have introduced legislation concerning the recycling and reuse of computers or computer parts, or other electronics.
 Most American computer recycling legislations address it from within the larger electronic waste issue.

-In 2001, Arkansas enacted the Arkansas Computer and Electronic Solid Waste Management Act, which requires that state agencies manage and sell surplus computer equipment, establishes a computer and electronics recycling fund, and authorizes the Department of Environmental Quality to regulate and/or ban the disposal of computer and electronic equipment in Arkansas landfills.
+In 2001, Arkansas enacted the Arkansas Computer and Electronic Solid Waste Management Act, which requires that state agencies manage and sell surplus computer equipment, establishes a computer and electronics recycling fund, and authorizes the Division of Environmental Quality, a subset of the Arkansas Department of Energy and Environment, to regulate and/or ban the disposal of computer and electronic equipment in Arkansas landfills.